 User Story Statement written from the user's business perspective that describes how the user will achieve a goal from a feature of the product.
 User stories are captured in the Product Backlog (or Process Backlog).
-Certified Agile Process Owner, Certified Agile Service Manager Value Added Time The amount of time spent on an activity that creates value (e.g., development, testing).
+Certified Agile Proce Owner, Certified Agile Process Product Backlog (or Process Backlog).
+Value Added Time The amount of time spent on an activity that creates value (e.g., development, testing).
 DevOps Leader Value Efficiency Being able to produce value with the minimum amount of time and resources.
 DevOps Leader Value Stream All of the activities to go from a customer request to a delivered product or service.
-DevOps Foundation Value Stream Mapping Lean tool that depicts the flow of information, materials and work across functional silos with an emphasis on quantifying waste, including time and quality.
-DevOps Foundation Value Stream Management The ability to visualize the flow of value delivery through the DevOps lifecycle.
+DevOps Foundation Value Stream Mapping I TUNCTIONAL SHOS WITH AN EMPHASIS ON TUDEVONS FOUNDAD Value Stream Management The ability to visualize the flow of value delivery through the DevOps lifecycle.
 Gitlab CI and the Jenkins extension (from Cloud Bees) DevOptics can provide this visualization.
-Site Reliability Engineering Value Stream Owner Individual accountable to senior management for improving the value to non-value ratio of a given product or service.
-Certified Agile Process Owner Variable Speed IT An approach where traditional and digital processes co-exist within an organization while moving at their own speed.
-DevOps Foundation Velocity Measure of the quantity of work done in a pre-defined interval.
-The amount of work an individual or team can complete in a given amount of time.
-DevOps Foundation, DevSecOps Foundation, Site Reliability Engineering Verdict Test result classified as Fail, Pass or Inconclusive.
-Continuous Delivery Ecosystem Foundation, Continuous Testing Foundation Version control tools Ensure a 'single source of truth' and enable change control and tracking for all production artifacts.
+Site Reliability Engineering Value Stream Owner Individual accountable to senior Stream Owner management for improving the value to non-value ratio of a given product or service.
+Certified Agile Product or service.
+Variable Speed IT An approach where traditional and digital processes co-exist within an organization while moving at their own speed.
+DevOps Foundation DevOps Foundation I - Verdict /erdict Test result classified as Fail, Pass or Inconclusive.
+Continuous Deliver Ecosystem Found Continuous Testing Foundation Version control tools Ensure a 'single source of truth' and enable change control and tracking for all production artifacts.
 DevOps Foundation Vertical Scaling Computing resources are scaled higher to increase processing speed e.g. using faster computers to run more tasks faster.
 Continuous Testing Foundation